Kulsoom-ri/US_senate_simulation/README.md

 ### Data Wrangling
 **Handling Missing variables:**
-- The Bipartisan Index was unavailable for the Senate Majority and Minority Leaders.
+- The Bipartisan Index was unavailable for the then Senate Majority (Charles E. Schumer) and Minority Leaders (Mitch McConnell).
 These values were left missing rather than imputed.
 - Nebraska and Maine report different Cook Partisan Voting Index (PVI) scores for their respective congressional districts.
 To ensure consistency, the average PVI for the state was taken.
-- Missing biographical and electoral data from the CQ Press Congress Collection were manually verified and filled using news reports.
+- Missing biographical and electoral data from the CQ Press Congress Collection (such as for Laphonza Butler) were manually verified and filled using news reports.
 - Missing bill summaries (specifically for S.J.Res.51 and H.R.10545) were generated using an LLM based on bill text.

 **Feature Engineering:**